-See Appendix C.
+See Appendix B.

-Oredit for Teaching Experience
+Credit for Teaching Experience

-Teachers entering the Norfolk Public Schools no later than the first day of second semester will be credited with one (1) year of teaching experience and consequently placed on the next step of the appropriate salary scale for the next school year, if a step increase is approved by the School Board for the following year.
+Teachers entering the Norfolk Public Schools no later than January 31st of the given year will be credited with one (1) year of teaching experience and consequently placed on the next step of the appropriate salary scale for the next school year, if a step increase is approved by the School Board for the following year.